I3A-NavSys/navsim/doc/flight_plan_generator_tuto/flight_plan_generator_tuto.md

 Let's try to build a bigger flight plan with a bigger UAV in a bigger city!

-Open the file `navsim/ov/assets/worlds/bostom_city/bostom_city.usd`.
-You will see a low poly representation of Bostom city.
+Open the file `navsim/ov/sims/boston/main.usd`.
+You will see a low poly representation of Boston city.
 If you have a look at the *stage* panel you can see that the scene is already set, there is an aerotaxi and two vertiports well positioned, as well as  three different cameras to follow the aerotaxi along its flight plan.
 You can switch between these cameras by clicking on the *camera* icon at the top of the *viewport*.